Nanodiamond: Surgery

 During jaw and tooth repair operations, doctors normally use invasive surgery to stick a sponge containing bone-growth-stimulating proteins near the affected area.
 However, nanodiamonds bind to both bone morphogenetic protein and fibroblast growth factor, both of which encourage bone and cartilage to rebuild and can be delivered orally.
 Nanodiamond has also been successfully incorporated into gutta percha in root canal therapy.

 Blood testing

 Defected nanodiamonds can measure the orientation of electron spins in external fields and thus measure their strength.
 They can electrostatically absorb ferritin proteins on the diamond surface where their numbers can be measured directly as well as the number of iron atoms (as many as 4,500) that make up the protein.

 Electronics and sensors

 Sensor

-Naturally occurring defects in nanodiamonds called nitrogen-vacancy (N-V) centers, have been used to measure changes over time in weak magnetic fields, much like a compass does with earth's magnetic field.
+Naturally occurring defects in nanodiamonds called nitrogen-vacancy (N-V) centers, have been used to measure changes over time in weak magnetic fields, much like a compass does with Earth's magnetic field.
 The sensors can be used at room temperature, and since they consist entirely of carbon, they could be injected into living cells without causing them any harm, Paola Cappellaro says.

+Moreover, nanodiamond can be exploited as sensor for some specific analytes.
+Boron-doped diamond (BDD) produced by energy-assisted (plasma or hot filament, HF) Chemical Vapor Deposition (CVD) processes is a good candidatein Dopamine detection, however it is not selective towards some interferents.
+This issue, can be overcome via further post-synthesis treatments for BDD surface modifications including anodization, hydrogen plasma, etching into porous forms, carbon-based nanomaterials, polymer films and nanoparticles.
+Recent studies, propose a new approach for the realization of Titanium doped diamond-based electrodes with a native selectivity towards dopamine, through substrate pre-treatments (lapping, electropolishing and chemical etching) instead of post-process treatments.

+Moreover, Nanodiamond has been proven to modify some electronic properties of polymer-based matrix.
+Those modifications, which can be summarised as an increase in the ionic conductivity of the system, thus of a decrease in the impedance, are likely due to the presence of functional groups on the nanodiamond particle surface.
+Those groups can interact with polymer chains, thus facilitating ionic exchanges.